 - Day 6 – 8: 12:30am nap

 The goal here is for the afternoon nap to start between 12:30 and 1pm and last around 2 – 2.5 hours.
 He can sleep longer than 2.5 hours, but don’t let him sleep past 4 or 4:30pm, or it will mess up bedtime.

 ABC’s of a One Nap Schedule:

 “B” is for Be Flexible

 You will want to have a casual approach to the daily schedule, using your Little One’s cues and signals to help you.
-Try to move bedtime up earlier (maybe closer to 7pm?) while you’re making this transition, to prevent making him overtired.
+Try to move bedtime up earlier (maybe closer to 7pm?) while you’re making this transition to one nap, to prevent making him overtired.

 You also should be open to having an occasional “two-nap” day.
 If it’s clear that he’s not going to make it until 12:30 one day, go ahead and put him down for a Quiet Time or nap at around 11.
 Just limit any morning nap to 45 minutes, max.